BTMOP/ch-1-3/README.md

 # Multi-UAV Search and Rescue
-Project files for outdoor demonstration of a 3-UAV system that search, pick and transport objects autonomously.
+Project files for outdoor demonstration of a 3-UAV system that can search, pick and transport objects autonomously.
 The project is motivated by the challenge 3 in the inaugural version of MBZIRC.

 Branch `final_v4` is the one used.